cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 The filesystem that is mounted on a client (under ``/cvmfs``) is a virtual filesystem, in the sense that *data is only (down)loaded when it is actually accessed* (and cached aggressively to ensure good performance).

-Mounting a CernVM-FS repository on a client will be covered in [first hands-on part of this tutorial](02_getting_started.md).
+Mounting a CernVM-FS repository on a client will be covered in the [first hands-on part of this tutorial](02_stratum0_client.md).
 Extensive documentation on configuring a client is available in the [CernVM-FS documentation](https://cvmfs.readthedocs.io/en/stable/cpt-configure.html).

 #### Stratum 0 + repository